-The Generic Event Collector collects and processes data from unrecognized event sources that have suitable connectors.
+The Generic Event Collector collects and processes data from unrecognized event sources that have suitable Connectors.
 If the data was generated by a supported event source, the Generic Event Collector analyzes the received data and attempts to parse the information.
-If the Generic Event Collector does not understand the message, it does minimal parsing and places the bulk of the text in the Message (Msg) field.
+If the Generic Event Collector does not understand the message, it does minimal parsing and places the text in the Message (Msg) field.

-6.2.2 Configuring Syslog Servers
+7.2.2 Configuring Syslog Servers

 When you point your Syslog event sources to Sentinel, Sentinel automatically creates an event source entry to track data received from the event source.
 An entry is created for each unique IP address or hostname that appears in the header portion of the Syslog messages.
-This entry enables you to identify the machines generating the Syslog messages, regardless of whether they are being aggregated by a Syslog relay or not.
+This entry enables you to identify the computers generating the Syslog messages, regardless of whether they are being aggregated by a Syslog relay or not.
 It also enables you to manage how the data is processed.

 To add or remove Syslog servers, use the Event Source Management interface.
-For more information, see "Configuring Data Collection for Other Event Sources" on page 127.
+For more information, see "Configuring Data Collection for Other Event Sources" on page 87.

-- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Collection in the toolbar. - 3 Select the Event Source Servers tab. - 4 In the Syslog Server section, specify the SSL, TCP, and UDP port numbers for the Syslog servers.
-The default ports for SSL, TCP, and UDP are 1443, 1468, and 1514. - 5 To start or stop the data collection for each of the Syslog servers, select the On or Off options next to them. - 6 To change the port values, specify a valid port value.
+- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Collection > Event Source Servers. - 3 In the Syslog Server section, specify the SSL, TCP, and UDP port numbers for the Syslog servers.
+The default ports for SSL, TCP, and UDP are 1443, 1468, and 1514 respectively. - 4 To start or stop the data collection for each of the Syslog servers, select the On or Off options next to them. - 5 To change the port values, specify a valid port value.